France to host 2030 Winter Olympics, Salt Lake City 2034 – DW – 07/24/2024

 The decision was announced two days before the opening of the 2024 Summer Olympics in Paris.

-Later at the same session, Salt Lake City in the state of Utah in the United States was selected to host the 2034 Winter Olympics.
+Later, at the same session, Salt Lake City, in the US state of Utah, was selected to host the 2034 Winter Olympics.

 What happened at the IOC session?